adtzlr/felupe/docs/howto/solid.rst

 Body Force (Gravity) on a Solid Body
 ------------------------------------

-The generation of internal force vectors or stiffness matrices of body forces acting on solid bodies are provided as assembly-methods of a :class:`SolidBodyGravity`.
+The generation of internal force vectors or stiffness matrices of body forces acting on solid bodies are provided as assembly-methods of a :class:`~felupe.SolidBodyGravity`.

 ..  code-block:: python